 Your sales pipeline coverage (SPC) ratio is key to maintaining a functional pipeline.
 It measures the value of the current opportunities in your sales pipeline to determine if you have enough new business coming in to meet your quota and continue growing at a healthy pace.

 This is the average time it takes for a new lead to become a customer.
 Tracking pipeline length make it easy to recognize how long a deal should take to close.
 If you notice a bottleneck or leak in the pipeline, you’ll know which stage needs to be improved so you can streamline your sales cycle and close more deals quickly.

 Customer Conversion Rate

 Converting leads into customers is the only way your business can make money, so it’s vital to track what percentage of leads become paying customers.
 As you gather more conversion rate data over time, you’ll be able to estimate the probability of a deal to close at each stage of your pipeline and develop a weighted pipeline to help you forecast sales more accurately.

 How to Manage Your Sales Pipeline More Efficiently

 Once you’ve defined the stages of your sales pipeline, you can optimize how you track each active opportunity.
 There are a few different ways you can simplify and optimize your sales pipeline management.
 This includes:

 - Automating repetitive tasks and follow-up reminders to save time and increase efficiency.

 - Clearly defining each stage of the pipeline and communicating expectations to your sales team.
 Everyone on your team should know exactly what actions are required to move an opportunity from one stage to the next.

 - Using a CRM platform to track and visualize how far along each lead is on their customer journey.
 A CRM like Propeller makes it easy to manage your sales pipeline, so you can focus on selling, not updating your spreadsheet.

-- Analyzing and reflecting on your sales process regularly to see how your customer conversion rate can be improved.
+- Analyzing and reflecting on your sales process using sales pipeline reports to see how your customer conversion rate can be improved.